 Better law firm website design plans for visibility from the beginning.
 It allows for meaningful H1s, answer-first intros, internal links between related services and articles, FAQs where useful, and page layouts that can carry enough substance without becoming hard to read.

 If your firm is treating the site as a long-term growth asset, design and SEO should be coordinated.
-See law firm SEO and technical SEO for law firms.
+See law firm SEO, technical SEO for law firms, and how law firms should structure service pages for SEO and AI visibility.

 AI discoverability rewards clean, usable pages